Mosamorphing/WTF-React/10_More Hooks/readme.md

 }
 ```

-In this example, handleClick is memoized using useCallback.
-This ensures that the Child component only re-renders when its own props or state changes, not when the parent's state changes.
-This can improve performance by preventing unnecessary re-renders.
-Basically, the syntax is more like wrapping your function in a useCallback keyword in a similar way as useEffect.
-Just like useEffect, it also accepts dependencies and the function is only going to run whenever the dependencies change.
+In this example, `handleClick` is memoized using `useCallback`.
+This means that the `Child` component will only re-render if its own props or state change, rather than when the parent’s state updates.
+This can enhance performance by avoiding unnecessary re-renders.
+Essentially, `useCallback` is used to ensure that a function is not recreated on every render, similar to how `useEffect` works with dependencies.
+The function inside `useCallback` will only be updated when the specified dependencies change.

-useMemo and useCallback are performance optimization tools in React.
-While both involve memorization, they serve different purposes. useMemo caches the result of a complex calculation, preventing unnecessary re-computations when the result hasn't changed.
-On the other hand, useCallback caches a function, preventing it from being recreated on every render, which is especially useful when passing functions as props to child components to prevent unnecessary re-renders.
-Essentially, useMemo is for optimizing values, while useCallback is for optimizing functions.
+Both `useMemo` and `useCallback` are tools for optimizing performance in React.
+While `useMemo` is used to cache the results of expensive calculations, preventing them from being recalculated unnecessarily, `useCallback` is used to cache functions, preventing them from being recreated on each render.
+This is particularly useful when passing functions as props to child components, as it helps to avoid unnecessary re-renders.
+In summary, use `useMemo` for optimizing calculations and `useCallback` for optimizing functions.

-However, with the above perks come limitations, which the major one is performance issues.
-It sounds ironic that, you are trying to avoid performance issues by using these hooks and then run into more perfomance issues by using them.
-Therefore, they should be used judiciously.
-Overusing them can lead to unintended consequences.This is because, if used indiscriminately, they can actually degrade performance.
-Also, excessive use can make your code harder to understand and maintain (you can already see that from even the most basic examples provided above).
-If dependencies are not managed correctly, useMemo might return outdated values, thereby leading to unexpected behavior.
+However, it’s important to use these hooks wisely.
+Overusing `useMemo` and `useCallback` can ironically lead to performance issues.
+This happens because excessive optimization might actually hurt performance, and managing dependencies incorrectly can lead to outdated values or unexpected behaviour.
+Balancing optimization with simplicity is key to maintaining both performance and code readability.

 # Summary

-In this lesson, we learnt about a few more hooks and their basic usage.
-We then went on to state how that over-optimization can end up screwing up an application and cause performance issues.
+In this lesson, we explored additional React hooks and their basic usage.
+We also discussed how over-optimization can negatively impact performance and lead to more complex code.

 # Exercise

-List out the possible scenarios where you think we could use the hooks we learnt about in this lesson.
-After this is done, try to implement it into your application and see how they work.
-Remember to avoid over-engineering and over-optimizing your applications, it never ends well.
+Identify scenarios in your application where the hooks discussed could be applied.
+Implement these hooks thoughtfully to see their effects.
+Remember to avoid over-engineering and excessive optimization, it never ends well.